astutespruce/sarp-connectivity/analysis/prep/barriers/README.md

 ## Dams

-### NID / NABD
+### Prep: NID / NABD

-NID dams are used to supplement the inventory for areas outside the states analyzed in this tool.
+NID dams are used to supplement the inventory for HUC4s outside the core states analyzed in this tool (see `analysis/constants.py::STATES` for the list).

 NID dams can be downloaded from: https://nid.sec.usace.army.mil/ords/NID_R.DOWNLOADFILE?InFileName=NID2019_U.xlsx (https://nid.sec.usace.army.mil/ords/f?p=105:19:10030994249341::NO:::)

-NID dams were obtained by Kat and standardized to SARP schema.
+NID dams were obtained by Kat in early 2021 and standardized to SARP schema.

-These were processed and joined with NABD, which provide updated (snapped) locations of many dams in NID using `prep_nid_dams.py`.
+These were processed and joined with NABD, which provide updated (snapped) locations of many dams in NID using `special/prep_nid_dams_outer_huc4s.py`.

+This included joining in dams that were previously outside SARP states from prior versions of this analysis.
+These include dams from the Northeast aquatic connectivity project (TNC) and dams that were manually reviewed updates of NID.

+This step should only be necessary to run once each time the HUC4s outside the core states in the analysis are updated or newer versions of NID are incorporated.

+### Prep: Dams in states outside SARP boundary

+Previous versions of this analysis included dams outside SARP states, which are now part of the analysis region.
+Some of these were manually reviewed and possibly snapped to correct locations on the aquatic network.

+These are used to prepare an initial snapping dataset for areas outside SARP using `special/prep_snapping_dataset_outside_sarp.py`.

+This includes only those dams that do not have duplicate NIDIDs to keep the joins simple.

+This should only be run once to create the initial manual snapping dataset for areas outside SARP.

+After an initial splice with the state-level datasets, this was then exported to create the snapping dataset to be hosted on AGOL by SARP for non-SARP states using `special/export_snapping_dataset.py`.

 ### Processing